 Kristin Sagli (b.1977) gained a degree in scientific illustration from Mälardalens högskola, Sweden before she discovered a passion for animation.
-Kristin has been working as a 3d artist in New Zealand and Sweden before arriving in Spain 10 years ago, where she currently works as Head of Design and Animation at a major post production house in Barcelona.
+Kristin has been working as a 3d artist in New Zealand and Sweden before arriving in Spain, where she currently works with cgi at a major post production house in Barcelona.

 Her personal work is in many ways similar to animation, both in process and effect.
 Her intricate graphite drawings appear to open up as the viewer’s mind and eye is invited in to a new world of abstract forms, mingling with flora and fauna.
 The viewer is her own guide in these suggestive landscapes where anything can appear in the corner of the eye.